janis-myr/Overlog/README.md

 - CSS visuals
 - backend code with a database to store userdata

-APIs i am using currently are TMDB for Movies and RAWG for Videogames
+APIs i am using currently are TMDB for movies and RAWG for videogames